AndreeaSofia/BEng-Information-Engineering/Semester 1/README.md

 # Semester 1

 This README provides an overview of the courses I took in Semester 1 of my BEng in _Information Engineering_.
-Below is a list of all courses for this semester, categorized as _Mandatory/Core_ and _Optional_.
-Note that there were _**no** Optional/Core_ courses available for this semester.
+Below is a categorized list of the _Mandatory/Core_ and _Optional_ courses for this semester.
+Note that there were _**no** Optional/Core_ courses available.

 ## Courses